pablogila/CrystalReader/README.md

 If reading a file takes too long, a **WARNING** message is displayed, meaning that even if the data was extracted, it may be incorrect.
 The threshold for considering a warning is defined by the variable **loop_threshold**, which is 5 seconds by default, and may need to be changed if you are running the scripts on a supercomputer, or in a potato with some cables.

-All this information is extracted to an error log defined by the **error_log** variable.
+All this information is extracted to an error log defined by the `error_log` variable.

-Basically, this whole section could be summarized in the following sentence: **Always check the files marked with ERROR or WARNING because they may be corrupted**.
+Basically, this whole section could be summarized in the following sentence: **Always check the files marked with ERRORS or WARNINGS because they may be corrupted**.

 ## Common Functions